petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions/object-validation-rule-yaml-configuration-reference.md

 ## Restricting Client Extension Scope

-By default, object validation rule client extensions are available to all object definitions in the default company. <!--Q: Default company?-->
+By default, object validation rule client extensions are available to all object definitions in all Liferay instances.

 To restrict access by object definition, add the `allowedObjectDefinitionNames` property along with a list of objects that can use the validation: